Citrix licensing technical overview

 Typically, the first time a user connects to a Citrix product, the product requests a license from the License Server.
 When the License Server grants a license request, the Citrix product reserves a license for its use.
 Reserving licenses for this purpose is known as checking out licenses.
 When the user logs off from the product server, the product returns the license to the License Server.
 This process is known as checking in licenses.
 Some Citrix products check out the license when a user connects to the product.
 The license remains checked out for a predetermined amount of time.

 Each time a Citrix product starts, it opens a connection to the License Server by checking out the startup license.
 The startup license is a Citrix system file that enables Citrix products to maintain a continuous connection to the License Server.
-The following figure shows that each product forms its own constant connection to the License Server.
+For more information, see Startup license.

 For example, when a server running Citrix Virtual Desktops requests a license, the product retrieves the License Server name and port number information from the data store.
 The product then establishes a connection to acquire the licenses.